Lyra-Innovation/laravel-template/docs/CHEATSHEET.md

   "values": {},
   "events": {
-    // 'button' component has an event with the name 'click' "click": {
+    // 'button' component has an event with the name 'click' "click": [{
       "action": "SetVariable",
       "params": {
         "name": "myFrontendVariableName",
         // object dispatched by 'button' component has a 'times' property, which will susbtitute this value "value": "$event.times"
+      }
+    }, {
+      "bubble": "closeDialog",
+      "params": {
+        "save": true
+      }
+    }],
+    "init": {
+      ...
+    },
+    "destroy": {
+      ...
     }
   }
 }